 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's contest that pits the No. 5 Texas Longhorns (13-0) against the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 (based on our computer prediction) in favor of Texas, who is the favorite in this matchup by our model.
-Game time is at 2:00 PM ET on December 30.
+Saturday's game features the No. 5 Texas Longhorns (13-0) and the No. 10 Baylor Bears (11-0) squaring off at Moody Center (on December 30) at 2:00 PM ET.
+This matchup, according to our computer prediction, will result in a 75-67 victory for Texas.

-The Longhorns enter this game following a 97-52 win over Jackson State on Wednesday.
+The Longhorns won their last matchup 97-52 against Jackson State on Wednesday.

 Catch college basketball action all season long on Fubo!